 - Read the above section on Visa Information.

 - Research potential supplemental sources of funding from your government or educational institution.
-(Stipends for international students are partial and extremely limited.)

 - Sign up for the embARC mailing list.